nstehr/bobcaygeon/README.md

 ## Usage
 There are a couple of ways you can run the bobcaygeon system.
 1. Install one or more instances of the `bcg` application on your pi's/computers.
 By default, the first instance of a `bcg` application in the cluster will act as the leader, and every subsequent instance will join in.
-This is the simplest way to get multi-room streaming, but a pi in each room, load up `bcg` on each one, and then you can connect over airplay.
+This is the simplest way to get multi-room streaming, put a pi in each room, load up `bcg` on each one, and then you can connect over airplay.
 2. The slighly more advanced method of deploying atleast one `bcg-mgmt` and `bcg-frontend` instance.
 This will give you both a management API and a simple frontend web UI.
 If you want to use the web ui provided by `bcg-frontend` you'll also need to start an instance of the Envoy proxy.
 You can use the `launch_envoy.sh` script for that.

 ## API